-Neilson's (2006-b) work is motivated by the same experimental evidence as ours.
+Neilson's (2008) work is motivated by the same experimental evidence as ours.
 He also considers menus of allocations as objects of choice.
 Neilson does not axiomatize a representation result, but points out how choices among menus should relate to choices from menus, if shame were the relevant motive.
-He relates the two aspects of shame that also underlie the Set Betweenness property in our work; DM might prefer a smaller menu over a larger menu either because avoiding shame compels her to be generous when choosing from the larger menu bears the cost of shame.
+He relates the two aspects of shame that also underlie the Set Betweenness property in our work; DM might prefer a smaller menu over a larger menu either because avoiding shame compels her to be generous when choosing from the larger menu, or because being selfish when choosing from the larger menu bears the cost of shame.